-- "Accommodation" means accommodation in a room or dwelling unit let to transient guests at a fee and includes "accommodation establishment"; - "Account" means an account rendered specifying charges for municipal services provided by the Municipality, or any authorised and contracted service provider, and which account may include assessment rates levies. - "Accounting Officer" means the municipal manager appointed in terms of Section 60 of the Municipal Finance Management Act. - "Annual Budget" means the budget approved by the municipal council for any particular financial year, and includes any adjustments to such budget. - "Annually" means once every financial year; - "Arrangement" means a written agreement entered into between the Municipality and the customer where specific repayment parameters are agreed to.
-Such arrangement does not constitute a credit facility envisaged in terms of section 8(3) of the National Credit Act but is deemed to be Incidental Credit as envisaged in terms of section 4(6)(b) read with section 5(2) and (3) of the National Credit Act. - "Arrears" means those rates and service charges that have not been paid by the due date and for which no arrangement has been made. - "Authorised representative" means a person or instance legally appointed by the Municipality to act or to full fill a duty on its behalf. - "Availability charge" means a charge levied on properties that are not connected to the municipal infrastructure, but which are reasonably capable to be connected to the service.
+- "Account" means an account rendered specifying charges for municipal services provided by the Municipality, or any authorised and contracted service provider, and which account may include assessment rates levies. - "Accounting Officer" means the municipal manager appointed in terms of Section 60 of the Municipal Finance Management Act. - "Annual Budget" shall mean the budget approved by the municipal council for any particular financial year, and shall include any adjustments to such budget. - "Annually" meansonce every financial year; - "Arrangement" means a written agreement entered into between the Municipality and the customer where specific repayment parameters are agreed to.
+Such arrangement does not constitute a credit facility envisaged in terms of section 8(3) of the National Credit Act but is deemed to be Incidental Credit as envisaged in terms of section 4(6)(b) read with section 5(2) and (3) of the National Credit Act. - "Arrears" means those rates and service charges that have not been paid by the due date and for which no arrangement has been made. - "Authorised Representative" means a person or instance legally appointed by the Municipality to act or to fulfill a duty on its behalf. - "Availability charge" means where properties are not connected to the municipal infrastructure, but can reasonably be connected to the service. - "Basic charge" means the recovery of the distribution and billing-related costs, which include having a distribution system in place, plus the costs of the meter, servicing and reading the meter, mailing the bills, and maintaining customer records.